losangelestherapydogs.org

 Animal Assisted Interventions

-Animal-Assisted interventions(AAIs) is an umbrella term that includes Animal-Assisted Therapy(AAT), Animal-Assisted Activities(AAA) and other interventions such as Animal-Assisted Crisis Response(AACR) that intentionally incorporate animals in health, education, and human service for the purpose of therapeutic gains, improved health and wellness.
-AAI's contribute to individuals’ well-being, supporting physical health and improving cognitive, emotional-affective, and social aspects, leading to enhanced emotional well-being, reduced anxiety, and decreased stress levels.
+Animal-Assisted interventions (AAIs) is an umbrella term that encompasses various approaches, including Animal-Assisted Therapy (AAT), Animal Assisted Activities (AAA), and interventions like Animal-Assisted Crisis Response (AACR).
+These methods intentionally incorporate animals into health, education, and human services to achieve therapeutic gains and enhance overall wellness.
+AAIs contribute to individuals’ well-being by supporting physical health and improving cognitive, emotional-affective, and social aspects, ultimately leading to enhanced emotional well-being, reduced anxiety, and lower stress levels.

 Animal Assisted Therapy (AAT)